nikunjagarwal321/hydfs/README.md

 - Go 1.25+ installed.

 ### 2. Start Servers
-Run servers in each of the servers
+Run servers in each of the servers.
+Starts rpc and grpc servers in ports 8080 and 9080 respectively

 In each terminal, run:
 ```